theglennewman/glens-stuff/notes/cygwin.md

 ## Packages
 Packages I like to install via the Cygwin Installer.
 Remember in the package selector you can switch the **View** dropdown to **Picked** to see the selected packages instead of the full list of dependencies.

-These are the essential packages I like to include every time I install cygwin.
+These are the essential packages I like to include every time I install cygwin:
 ```
 bind-utils
 git